We’ve been setting appointments for insurance agents since 2006.

-Within about 3 months, I was simply burnt out.
+Within about three months, I was burnt out.

 Thankfully, I was promoted to another position so I could continue full-time employment with Engagex.

-Our part time callers are scheduled to work just a few hours each day.
+Our part-time callers work just a few hours each day.
 This keeps them sharp, friendly, and professional.

 The quality of the phone calls is much higher than they would be if they were dialing for 8 hours a day.